spacegangster/f-empower/README.md

 ```

 ## Function index
-- a_contains  : array centric `contains`, like in underscore
+- a_contains  : array first `contains`, like in underscore
+- a_each      : array first `each`
+- a_map       : array first `map`
 - apply       : applies arguments to function
-- bind
+- bind        : simplified bind function, like makeCallback in lodash
 - butlast     : slice all but last elements of array
 - cat
+- compact     : (coll) returns new version of the collection without elements evaluating to falsee
 - compose
 - complement
 - contains